 We all know someone who stands out in their ability to get along and relate well to others.
 Perhaps it's your neighbor down the street who everyone feels comfortable with, and who always seems to know what to say or do, regardless of the situation confronting her.
 Maybe it's your co-worker or supervisor, who can relate well to even the most difficult clients or customers, yet never leaves you feeling badly because you can't.
 Then there's your sister, who navigates her way through stressful family gatherings, always managing to keep a smile on her face as she maintains a good relationship with siblings and parents who are often at odds with one another.
 What about that one date that you went on that you will never forget?
 He was so easy to talk to and even though you were in a crowded restaurant, he helped you to feel like you were the only other person in the room.

-The concept of emotional intelligence first surfaced in 1943 when David Weschler (father of the IQ test) wrote that, "I have tried to show that in addition to intellective there are also definite non-intellective factors that determine intelligent behavior.
+The concept of Emotional Intelligence first surfaced in 1943 when David Weschler (father of the IQ test) wrote that, "I have tried to show that in addition to intellective there are also definite non-intellective factors that determine intelligent behavior.
 If the foregoing observations are correct, it follows that we cannot expect to measure total intelligence until our tests also include some measures of the non-intellective factors.
 Then in 1983 Howard Gardner, PhD developed the theory of "multiple intelligence," which has had a huge impact on our educational system in this country.
 According to Gardner "intrapersonal" and "interpersonal" intelligences are as critical as the cognitive kind of intelligence that is measured by the standard IQ test.
-Following this in 1985, Wayne Payne wrote a doctoral thesis titled, "A study of emotion: Developing emotional intelligence, and he is usually credited with coining the term.
+Following this in 1985, Wayne Payne wrote a doctoral thesis titled, "A study of emotion: Developing Emotional Intelligence, and he is usually credited with coining the term.
 Then in 1990, J.D.
-Mayer & P. Salovey, developed their own EI model, based on the prior work of Weschler and Gardner.
+Mayer & P. Salovey, developed their own EQ model, based on the prior work of Weschler and Gardner.

-So, how do you translate this theory and knowledge of EI into a workable model for you to use in your everyday life and relationships?
-I suggest you begin with a simple emotional intelligence quiz to help you determine your EI strengths and weaknesses- and from there you will have a good starting place for working on increasing your EI.
+So, how do you translate this theory and knowledge of EQ into a workable model for you to use in your everyday life and relationships?
+I suggest you begin with a simple emotional intelligence quiz to help you determine your EQ strengths and weaknesses- and from there you will have a good starting place for working on increasing your EQ.
 When you are ready to get started, answer True or False to each of the following questions.

 Emotional Intelligence Quiz